RamblingCookieMonster/RamblingCookieMonster.github.io/Drafts/2015-07-05-RabbitMQ-Intro.md

 Congrats to June Blender et al for their recent MVP awards!
 June recently [posted a connect issue](https://connect.microsoft.com/PowerShell/feedbackdetail/view/1351032/add-powershell-tab-and-examples-to-net-reference-pages-in-msdn) to highlight the need for PowerShell examples in the MSDN .NET references, which would be absolutely fantastic.

-Would love to see a tool of sorts that could generate usable (even if not optimal) PowerShell code from C# snippets.
+On top of PowerShell examples in the .NET references, would love to see a tool that could generate usable (even if not optimal) PowerShell code from C# snippets.
 With so many third party solutions illustrating their .NET usage through C#, wouldn't it be great to have a tool to convert the [RabbitMQ](http://www.rabbitmq.com/tutorials/tutorial-one-dotnet.html) and myriad other .NET examples to PowerShell?
 Hopefully we see something interesting from [Adam Driscoll](https://github.com/adamdriscoll/PowerShellCodeDomProvider), Microsoft, or the wider community.

 Cheers!